Thriller (Dead and Loving It)

 In the past year, we have also heard Everybody Works by Jay Som, an intimate and eclectic album of lo-fi fuzz that has drawn comparisons to Blood Orange and Nick Cave, and queer act Muna, who champion the use of safe spaces and gender-neutral toilets at their live shows, and refuse to adopt the gender pronouns he or she in their songs.
 Elsewhere, Mitski was a regular spot on last year’s best-of lists with her album Puberty 2, on which she tackled the whiteness of all-American culture with the magnificent single “Your Best American Girl.”
 Then there is Vagabon’s “Cleaning House,” on which Laetitia Tamko sings: “What about them scares you so much?
 My standing there threatens your standing, too.”
 Tamko was attending protests inspired by Black Lives Matter when she wrote the song, which talks about her journey as a teenage immigrant arriving in the US from Cameroon, alongside the need for justice for the deaths of black men Alton Sterling and Michael Brown.

 These people are the epitome of pretentious, and their music is fucking garbage.
 I don’t care what gender-queer person of color is warbling to this dreck, it fucking sucks.
 No balls, no passion, no nothing.
-“Indie” is horseshit and has been for a quarter century, if not always.
+“Indie” is horseshit and always has been.
 I am in love with the fact that these people need to bring identity politics into their music, because it shows how weak the message is—it must be buttressed by “I’m-a-Cameroonian-and-this-is-my-lived-experience” with the most hackneyed lyrics and derivative instrumentation.
 Look at the picture showing the subjects of Renshaw’s article at the top of this page again, and tell me, honestly, are these “diverse voices” all wearing the same uniform or what?
 Okay, they’re racially diverse, but Jesus, look at them!
 Hey assholes, The Fine Young Cannibals called!
 In the words of Dean Gordon Pritchard from Old School: “Who are these people?”

 So for David Renshaw and the subjects of his article, I think it’s safe to assume that, “It’s NOT Okay to be White.”
 I wonder if the UK grooming gangs given carte blanche to target their victims based on race think, “It’s Okay to be White,” or do they conform more to the views of Renshaw and his group of mom-jeans retards?
 I wonder if the grooming gangs ask their marks what their pronouns are before deciding to rape and brand them, or sell them into sex slavery.
 I wonder if Nadine Shah, “as a Muslim and a second-generation immigrant,” has anything to say on the matter.
 What?
 SORRY I COULDN’T HEAR YOU OVER THAT HIDEOUS OUTFIT!
 Here’s the calculus: Diversity=Non-White.
 Simple.
 We shall steadily bang the drum for Diversity until every last vestige of Whiteness is eradicated.